 The demand soon became so large that I decided to quit my full time job.
 From 1st January 1982 I started full time in the business.
 Growth was rapid not just to other amateurs but also to an increasingly large commercial sector that saw our products as a way of solving communication problems in their products.

 The business grew and became well established.
 I finally sold it in 2013 and am now retired.
 When I sold it had reached a healthy £8m annual sales and supported 70 staff over four UK sites.
 The sales were all radio communication related and to commercial and military clients.
 Over 50% was to export clients for which we received the Queens Award for Enterprise.
 We could take a clients requirement, design it to their needs, manufacture it on site and support it in service.
-We had product down linking from drones, connecting diamond mining vessels from ship to shore, telemetry links on military training systems, providing radio backbone infrastructure for utility companies – our product was everywhere and we were well know for our quality of service.
+We had product down linking from drones, connecting diamond mining vessels from ship to shore, telemetry links on military training systems, providing radio backbone infrastructure for utility companies – our product was everywhere and we were well know and highly respected for our quality of product and service.

 John retired from the business in the early days to pursue a career elsewhere and is now retired and living in France.
 John like me is still designing and making things using Fusion 360, 3D printing and Arduino modules.
 Mike retired in 2000.
 I promoted my key departmental managers to Directors and gave them equity and we took the company forward to sale in 2013.
-This was 36 years after things stared with John, Mike and myself and more than 50 years since that afternoon at my grandparents in York when I was giving my sister grief.
+This was 36 years after things started with John, Mike and myself and more than 50 years since that afternoon at my grandparents in York when I was giving my sister grief.

-The business was bought in 2013 by a listed company who had no idea what they had bought or how to use it to advantage.
+The business was bought by a listed company who had no idea what they had bought or how to use it to advantage.
 They closed it down after 3 years and made everyone redundant.